uniwebcms/framework/docs/developers-guide.md

 npx uniweb module publish
 ```

-Your Foundation will be available in the registry for content creators to use.
+Your Foundation will be available in the registry for you to use when creating sites via [uniweb.app](https://www.uniweb.app).
+When you share or transfer ownership of a uniweb.app site, you implicitly grant access to using your Foundation for content teams (on that site only).
+With this simple mechanism, you can prepare a site and sell access to it on your own terms.
 See the [Deployment Guide](deployment-guide.md) for more details on publishing and versioning.

 ## Conclusion